ManageIQ/kubeclient/README.md

                                 auth_options: auth_options
 ```

+You can find information about token in [this guide](http://kubernetes.io/docs/user-guide/accessing-the-cluster/) and in [this reference](http://kubernetes.io/docs/admin/authentication/).

 You can also use kubeclient with non-blocking sockets such as Celluloid::IO, see [here](https://github.com/httprb/http/wiki/Parallel-requests-with-Celluloid%3A%3AIO)
 for details.
 For example: